Writing Placement Exam

-Students who have an adjusted score of 4 on the English 112 version of the WPE may enter ENG112.
 Students who have an adjusted score of 6 on the regular WPE may also enter ENG112.
 Students who successfully complete ENG112 fulfill the General Studies composition requirement in just one three-credit course.
 If they do not already have ENG104 credit, students who pass ENG112 also receive three additional hours of credit toward graduation.

 Writing Placement Exam